awsdocs/amazon-kendra-developer-guide/doc_source/user-context-filter.md

 ## Filtering by user attribute<a name="context-filter-attribute"></a>

 When you query the index, you use the built\-in attributes `_user_id` and `_group_ids` to specify the user and group information\.
 You can set up to 100 group identifiers\.
-You can add a user or a group to either an allow list or a deny list for accessing a document using the [Principal](https://docs.aws.amazon.com/kendra/latest/dg/API_Principal.html) object\.
+You can add a user or a group to an allow list or a deny list for accessing a document using the [Principal](https://docs.aws.amazon.com/kendra/latest/dg/API_Principal.html) object\.
 If a user or group is added to the deny list, the document is filtered out of any query that contains the user or group\.

 **Warning**
 You are required to provide one of the following:
 User and group information\.
 Only the user information if you map your users to groups and data sources using the [PutPrincipalMapping](https://docs.aws.amazon.com/kendra/latest/dg/API_PutPrincipalMapping.html) operation\.
+You can also fetch access levels of groups and users in your AWS Single Sign\-On identity source by using the [UserGroupResolutionConfiguration](https://docs.aws.amazon.com/kendra/latest/dg/API_UserGroupResolutionConfiguration.html) structure\.
 If this information is not included in the query, Amazon Kendra returns all documents\.
 If you provide this information, only documents with matching user IDs and groups are returned\.

 You provide the user and groups attributes in the [AttributeFilter](https://docs.aws.amazon.com/kendra/latest/dg/API_AttributeFilter.html) object and pass this in the [Query](https://docs.aws.amazon.com/kendra/latest/dg/API_Query.html)\.